buildbot/buildbot/master/docs/manual/worker-transition.rst

 ``buildbot.buildslave`` entry point was renamed to ``buildbot.worker``, new plugins should be updated accordingly.

-Plugins that use old ``buildbot.buildslave`` entry point are available in the configuration file in the same way, as they were in versions prior 0.9.0:
+Plugins that use old ``buildbot.buildslave`` entry point are still available in the configuration file in the same way, as they were in versions prior 0.9.0:

 .. code-block:: python

     from buildbot.plugins import buildslave
     w = buildslave.ThirdPartyWorker()

-They will also be available using new entry point inside configuration file, so its recommended to use new API even if plugin uses old entry points:
+But also they available using new namespace inside configuration file, so its recommended to use ``buildbot.plugins.worker`` name even if plugin uses old entry points:

 .. code-block:: python

     from buildbot.plugins import worker
-    # ThirdPartyWorker can be defined in buildbot.buildslave entry point, this
+    # ThirdPartyWorker can be defined in using `buildbot.buildslave` entry
-    # still will work.
+    # point, this still will work.
     w = worker.ThirdPartyWorker()